Bx64/Awesome-Solar/awesome-blog/AMA-with-StealthEX.md

 This way, Solar aims to offset inflation whilst creating a large set of possible utilities on the network.
 There have already been several businesses, including an exchange, that have confirmed to use a token created with SLP for their operations.

-of course, there are many other features being developed, so I would urge anyone to check out the roadmap and the upcoming whitepaper.
+Of course, there are many other features being developed, so I would urge anyone to check out the roadmap and the upcoming whitepaper.

 **Ben Frost:** That was an exceptional answer, thank you!
 Roadmap is definitely worth checking out :)